alvarocastro/barfy-cli/README.md

 entrypoint for all the functionality mentioned above.

 You can call `barfy` to find out more about all of the commands.

+Enter the `barfy zone` here [barfy.surge.sh] to unleash all your cli power.